-I hope this list becomes a good starting point for many who are interested in Chinese cooking to get to know some common Chinese vegetables.
+I hope this Asian vegetable list becomes a good starting point for many who are interested in Chinese cooking to get to know some common Chinese vegetables.
 Pictures of these vegetables are included as much as possible.
-Use them to spot them in your local market and learn how to prepare them.

 The list is quite long so you might want to jump quickly to the vegetable you are looking for:

 I discover that many of the English names of Asian vegetables are transliterated from the Cantonese dialect rather than from Mandarin.
 This is probably due to the Cantonese being the earliest immigrants to the West.
 A good example of this is bok choy.
 The Mandarin name is 小白菜 (xiao bai cai).
 I will include the Mandarin name as transliterated in hanyu pinyin.

 Names of the vegetables may also vary from region to region.
 You can see some lively discussions over names in the comments section below.

 Bean sprouts is a generic term for sprouts from any kind of beans.
 However in Chinese cuisine, it generally refers to either the mung bean sprouts 绿豆芽 (lv dou ya) or the soy bean sprouts 黄豆芽 (huang dou ya).
 More information and recipes about the bean sprouts.